We are updating our website

 They can also find out more about us and our company history at resolutionlife.com.au/about-us.

-This refund and reduction to future premiums is the result of a review undertaken by Resolution Life.
+The refund and/or reduction to future premiums is the result of a review undertaken by Resolution Life.
 The review focused on the application of base premium rate table increases to level premium policies, and how these were explained in the supporting disclosure materials and documents.
-It was concluded that the explanations weren’t clear enough and as such, Resolution Life has decided to refund clients a portion of their past premiums and reduce their future premiums.
+It was concluded that the explanations weren’t clear enough and as such, Resolution Life has decided to refund clients a portion of their past premiums and/or reduce their future premiums.

 The refund amount also includes interest for the period of time for which clients have been refunded (review period).
 Please note, there have been multiple base premium rate table changes during the review period and these changes will affect the levels of interest applied.